bSI-InfraRoom/IFC-infra-unit-test/UT-Alignment-12d-7/readme.md

 ### Intent

 IFC 4x3 RC2
-This scenario has an alignment with left arc in horizontal and crest and sag parabolas for vertical
+This scenario has an alignment with left arc in horizontal and crest and sag parabolas for vertical.

 That is, it has
 Civil Horizontal Geometry (HG):